God in Sikhism: Priority Monism

 God and Soul are identical in the same way as Fire and its sparks; fundamentally same as is stated in SatGuru Sri Guru Granth Sahib Ji, "Aatam meh Ram, Ram meh Aatam", which means "The Ultimate Eternal Lord is the soul and the soul is the Ultimate Eternal Lord".
 As from one stream, millions of waves arise and yet the waves, made of water, again become water; in the same way all souls have sprung from the Universal Being and would blend again into it.
+Guru Nanak referred to reality as being a "palace of smoke", highlighting Sikh theology's monistic inclination, where God is the true reality and everything else is illusion.

+Qualified non-dualism

+Sikh belief stresses that the Creator and the Creation are parts of the same overall whole.

 Waheguru

 There are frequent references to God in the perspective of all the various religions in the Guru Granth Sahib.
 The Guru Granth Sahib acknowledges perspectives of God in all religions.
 Guru Granth Sahib teaches that God is one almighty power.

 Specific conceptions

 Great Architect

 Sikh philosophy believes that the Oneness is the Great Architect of Universe.
 It alone is the Creator, Sustain-er, and Destroyer; Ek.
 God is Karta Purakh, the Creator-Being who created the spatial-temporal Universe from their own Self; the Universe is their own emanation.
 Guru Arjan advocates: “The One is true and true is Its creation [because] all has emanated from God Itself” (SGGS Ang294).

-Before creation, God existed all alone as Nirgun in a state of Sunn Samadhi, deep meditation, as says Guru Nanak.
+Before creation, God existed all alone as Nirgun (attributeless) in a state of Sunn Samadhi, deep meditation, as says Guru Nanak.

-Then, God willed and created the Universe, and diffused Itself into the nature as Sargun.
+Then, God willed and created the Universe, and diffused Itself into the nature as Sargun (with attributes).